kenken64/NUSISS-DevOpsEng/quizes/README.md

 <br>

-### 24. Overlay networks cannot be crated if docker engine is not a manager node in docker swarm?
+### 24. Overlay networks cannot be create if docker engine is not a manager node in docker swarm?

 ```